bwkimmel/scala-units/README.md

     println(kW canonical)  // => 1000 kg m^2 s^-3

 Values may be converted between units if, in their canonical form, the exponents on all primitive units are identical.
+The "dimensions" property may be used to obtain a the exponents in the form of a Map:

+    println(kW dimensions)  // => Map(kg -> 1, m -> 2, s -> -3)

 ### Testing for Compatibility